edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 rm list.txt
 ```

-Let's also remove the merged file; we're going to make a new one using AUTOMATION in a second.
+Let's also remove the merged file and its log; we're going to make a new one using AUTOMATION in a second.
 ```
 rm C01D01_merged.fasta
+rm C01D01_merged.log
 ```

 ### 1.6  Automate paired-end merging with a shell script.